zsteinkamp/steinkamp.us/pages/posts/2023-10-20-dev-team-blueprint.md

 thumbnail: '/images/blueprint.jpg'
 ---

-_(Written to my colleagues on my personal computer.)_

-As you probably know, my mission is to help ship a great product by a fixed deadline that already feels like it's coming right up.
-To me, that mission is an important one.
-We need to be able to demonstrate that we can deliver valuable products in a timely manner.
-I am confident in our abilities there.

-However, this is the superficial mission.
+It's possible that your organization needs to scramble.
+Perhaps strategy takes a sudden left turn.
+It's crunch time and you are a part of making it happen.
+This is your mission, right?

+Well, sort of.
+This is your **superficial** mission.

-To me, the actual importance of that mission is that we can **use it as a tool** to achieve something a **lot more important**.
+Perhaps this mission can also be leveraged **as a tool** to achieve something a **lot more important**.

 ## **Reflecting**

-This organization has a heavy feeling.
+Perhaps your organization has a heavy feeling.
 I'm using "heavy" emotionally, not physically.
-I've loved meeting and talking with everyone I've talked with so far.
-I have consistently felt feelings of hope and awe of peoples' skill, but also a weight - as if enthusiasm is being subdued by a heavy blanket.
-I have worked in these environments in the past, too.
-In prior jobs I have seen systematic removal of responsibility from individuals, a punitive leadership structure, deadlines ruling the roost, and infrequent software releases adding up to a job that is easy to resent.
+I'm sure everyone is lovely and has impressive backgrounds in your teams, but what about the feeling of weight?
+Weight shows up as if enthusiasm is being subdued by a heavy blanket.
+I have worked in these environments in the past.

 I have also worked in environments where those weighted blankets do not exist - where there is a clear feeling of personal ownership of the value the team is delivering to the customer.
 Where bugs are fixed and deployed right away.
 Where each team member feels connected to their customers and what they actually need.
 Where people feel individually valued for their contributions and supported from all sides.
 Where the team recognizes and celebrates the improvements they ship.